Vaping and E-Cigarettes

 E-cigarettes are also known as electronic nicotine delivery systems.
 These devices

 are often made to look like regular cigarettes, cigars, or pipes.
-They have 3 parts:
+Some even look like

 When the e-cigarette is puffed, the vaporizer heats up.
 It turns the nicotine-containing